Class tensions surface in Brazil presidential campaign

-SAO PAULO (Reuters) - A controversial new campaign ad has made class divisions a key theme in Brazilian President Dilma Rousseff’s battle for re-election in October.
+SAO PAULO, May 14 (Reuters) - A controversial new campaign ad has made class divisions a key theme in Brazilian President Dilma Rousseff’s battle for re-election in October.

 The combative video, released online by Rousseff’s Workers’ Party this week, suggests a deeply polarized campaign ahead in which the incumbent will try to shift attention away from Brazil’s current economic malaise and focus instead on how life improved for the poor over the last decade.